angela1C/Programming-and-Scripting-Project/README.md

 5. Summarise the investigations.
 6. Include supporting tables and graphics.

-##### My project plan

-I will use a Task List as described on the GitHub Flavoured Markdown Syntax cheatsheet.
-I will remove this for the submission once the tasks have been completed.
-The tasks should align with the goals and also the table of contents.

-Project Task List

-#### content tasks
-- [x] Research Background information about the Iris data set and summarise it
-- [x] List all the references used
-- [x] Download the Iris data set
-- [x] Investigate the Iris data set using python code
-- [x] Summarise the Iris data set - provide statistics such as means, minimum and maximum values
-- [x] summarise the research a bit better so it not too long or irrelevant
-- [x] some information on Edgar Anderson and why he collected the data in the first place.
-- [x] a little bit on the linear disciminant function
-- [ ] show how the linearly separable the data appears to be as noted in the research
-- [ ] review the plots and highlight the important points
-- [x] more plots - looking at seaborn library at the moment. include the images
-- [x] consider the machine learning aspect of the iris data set
-- [ ] Include examples of interesting analyses that others have pursued based on the data set.
-- [ ] look at other python packages outside of pandas, matplotlib and seaborn such as scikit learn
-- [ ] Review comments in the python script and make sure they are clear
-- [x] look at the print output of the python script
-- [ ] Note what I learned from the project, the knowledge and skills gained from completing it and how I went about it.
-- [ ] Note how the code and the overall project achieves the goals of the project as per the plan
-- [ ] look at how the code can be tested to do as you say it does and produce the correct outputs
-- [ ] show the troubleshooting startegies and techniques used to solve problems and document it
-- [ ] lessons I have learned from working on this project.
-Careful closing out of Jupyter notebooks!!
-- [ ] find out how to print using multiple separators for `print("The column labels of the iris DataFrame are: ", *iris.columns, sep = "   ")`
-- [ ]

-#### organisation and presentation tasks
-- [ ] review the layout of the readme
-- [ ] maybe move all the plots out of the main python script - instead I am saving the plot output to png files rather than displaying each one to the screen
-- [ ] possibly move some code from the readme. redirect the script output to a text file and save that to the repository
-- [ ] table of contents. numbering. not all links are working
-- [ ] keep the jupyter notebook in line with the python script and readme document. will come back to this after the project due date as it not necessary for now
-- [x] get links to images working. sizing works with html tags
-- [ ] Ensure the project is well organised and contain detailed explanations throughout

-<a name="2.-background-information-about-the-fisher-iris-dataset"></a>
+<a name="2.-some-background-information-about-the-fisher-iris-dataset"></a>
-# 2. Background Information about the Fisher Iris dataset
+# 2. The Fisher Iris dataset - some background information.

 >This is perhaps the best known database to be found in the pattern recognition literature.
 Fisher's paper is a classic in the field and is referenced frequently to this day.

-The data set is available from [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/about.html) which is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms.
+The [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) is available from [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/about.html) which has a wide collection of databases used by the machine learning community for the empirical analysis of machine learning algorithms.

-According to the [Iris Data Set Information](https://archive.ics.uci.edu/ml/datasets/iris) on the UCI Machine Learning Repository, Fisher's Iris dataset is possibly the best known database to be found in the pattern recognition literature and it is still relevant today.
+According to UCI Machine Learning Repository, the Iris dataset is widely used in pattern recognition learning.
 One class is linearly separable from the other two classes, which are not linearly separable from each other.
-The predicted attribute of the data set is the class of iris plant to which each observation belongs.
+The predicted attribute of the data set is the class of Iris plant to which each observation belongs.

-The Iris data set is listed as a multivariate data set with a default machine learning task of classification.
-The data set consists of 150 instances with 5 attributes.
+The Iris dataset is a multivariate dataset with a default machine learning task of classification.
+It consists of 150 instances with five attributes, with four of these being the measurements of the sepal and petals of each observation in the data set and the fifth being the class or species of Iris that each observation belongs to.
+It includes 50 plants each of three classes of Iris plant, where each class is a different type or species of Iris plant.
+The three classes in the data set are  the Iris Setosa, the  Iris Versicolor and the Iris Virginica.
 The data set was donated in 1988 by Michael Marshall but the data set was created by R.A.
 Fisher in 1936.

-Fisher's Iris data set consists of the measurements of the sepals and petals of 150 Iris flowers.
-It includes 50 plants each of three classes of Iris plant, where each class is a different type or species of Iris plant.
-The three classes in the data set are  the Iris Setosa,the  Iris Versicolor and the Iris Virginica.
-Four flower measurements are given for each observation in the data set, which are the lengths and widths of the petals and the sepals of the flowers in the sample.
-Each of the measurements is provided in centimetres. http://archive.ics.uci.edu/ml/datasets/Iris.
+http://archive.ics.uci.edu/ml/datasets/Iris.